How to Keep Your Construction Projects on Track Without Chasing Your Crew All Day

 3. Use Real-Time Progress Tracking

 Without real-time visibility, you only find out something’s off track when it’s too late to fix.
+Tracking progress daily ensures your activities of the construction project remain predictable.

 Practical options: